 The associate degree in agriculture program is only available to students enrolled at our Ancilla College campus in Plymouth, IN.
-For more information, contact Dr. Natalie Tucker at ntucker@marian.edu.
+For more information, contact Dr. Neal Knapp at nkapp@marian.edu.

 Major for Associate in Science (A.S) in Agriculture: 24-29 credits including AGR 102, 105, and 230.
 Completion of one of the following specializations: animal science or agribusiness; and 4-9 credits of general electives that cannot double count as courses used to fulfill general education or specialization requirements.
-LOCATION: Ancilla College.
+LOCATION: Ancilla Campus-Plymouth, IN.